Synerise/ios-sdk/README.md

 ## View tracking

-Auto-tracking is functionality available in SyneriseSDK that can attach to nearly everything within your application and log events automatically that you can then make use of within Synerise.
+Auto-tracking is functionality available in **Synerise SDK** that can attach to nearly everything within your application and log events automatically that you can then make use of within Synerise.

 By default functionality is disabled and in order to enable it you need to use code like this: